Skip to main content

 Is ChatGPT Safe to Use?

 This is one of the first questions many people ask, and it is a great one.
-The short answer is yes, ChatGPT is safe to use — as long as you follow a few common-sense rules (more on those later in the privacy section).
+The short answer is yes, ChatGPT is safe to use — as long as you follow a few common-sense rules that we will cover later.

 Here is what you should know right away: